scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 5
 - **Duration:** concentration, 1 hour.

 Bind a creature to this plane of existence, targeting a creature in range you can see.
 The target must make a Willpower save against your spellcasting.
 On fail, the creature is bound for the duration.
-While bound they are unable to leave this plane through any means, nor can they magically teleport or enter the etheral plane.
+While bound they are unable to leave this plane through any means, nor can they magically teleport or enter the ethereal plane.
 On crit, the target gains Slow 1 for the duration.

 Add a proficiency die for every level cast above 4th.